Strangers on a Train at the Gielgud Theatre

 The set, sound and projection designs are hands down the best things about this production.
 It’s a shame Fox couldn’t muster more enthusiasm for it.

-Strangers on a Train is at the Gielgud Theatre until 22nd February 2014, for further information or to book visit here.
+Strangers on a Train is at the Gielgud Theatre until 22nd February 2014.
+For further information or to book visit the show’s website here.